svillee/angular-puzzle/README.md

 angular-puzzle
 ==============

-Simple puzzle games made with AngularJS to demostrate its awesome features, simplicity and power.
+This is a fork of https://github.com/pdanis/angular-puzzle with a tweak to save and restore the Basic game via IndexedDB.

-Take a look at the demo [pdanis.github.com/angular-puzzle](http://pdanis.github.com/angular-puzzle/ "demo") and have fun ;-)
+Take a look at the demo http://svillee.github.io/angular-puzzle/ and have fun ;-)